basilfx/DSMR-Splitter/README.md

 ## Introduction
 This is an active port expander for DSMR 5.0.
-Contrary to simple splitting cables, this exapander buffers telegrams, and provides a dedicated port to connected devices.
+Contrary to simple splitting cables, this expander buffers telegrams, and provides a dedicated port to connected devices.

 [<img src="pcb/Pictures/TopView.png" width="256" alt="3D render of the case.">](pcb/Pictures/TopView.png)